Shunde, Guangdong: Population

+There were 1,154,560 family households and 129,680 collective households in the district.
+The population of family households was 2,812,637, and that of collective households was 416,453.
+The average size of each family household was 2.44 people, a decrease of 0.37 people compared with 2.81 people recorded in the Sixth National Population Census in 2010.

 Famous residents and people from the area

 Martial artist Bruce Lee's ancestral roots are traced to Gwan'on (Jun'an) in Seundak (Shunde).
 A street in the village is named after the actor, and his ancestral home is open to the public.

 Other notable figures who are natives or trace their ancestry to Shunde include: